About IADVL

 Professional indemnity insurance for members

 It is a desire of many dermatologists to have a ‘Professional indemnity Insurance policy” covering both clinical practice and dermato-surgical procedures at a reasonable cost for many years.
 The EC of IADVL 2019 worked on this issue and had discussion with many insurance providers to arrive at a tailor made Policy for IADVL members, finally chose National Insurance Company Limited who offered the best policy.
 The annual premium is as low as Rs 885 for a coverage of 25 lakhs with an option for cover up to 1 crore.
-This policy is offered to all IADVL members, who need to enrol directly with the insurance company to get certified policy under this scheme.
+This policy is offered to all IADVL members, who need to enroll directly with the insurance company to get certified policy under this scheme.

 For further reading: